Road safety 3D modeling

 • Selection of “high accident occurrence – reduced safety” locations by the Maintenance Department.

-• Vector drawings (feature collection) and orthophotos (directly from colored scanned points) were created as a background for design purposes.
+• Vector drawings and orthophotos created as background for design purposes.

-• Design of safety improvement interventions: additional lanes (including acceleration – deceleration lanes), vertical and horizontal signage, changes in traffic regulation, closure of secondary roads, etc. Design was performed in vector format and new road elements were modeled in 3D (as polygonal models).
+• Design of safety improvement interventions: additional lanes, vertical and horizontal signage, changes in traffic regulation, closure of secondary roads, etc.

 Results – Conclusions